cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

           - url: "https://teleport-host-behind-my-router.duckdns.org:3080"
 ```

-Now you can start the Traefik instance via docker compose.
-Change into the foler `/opt/traefik` and execute:
+You're now ready to launch the Traefik instance via Docker compose.
+Navigate to the folder `/opt/traefik` and execute:

     > docker compose up

-This will start Traefik in the foreground, so that you can see its log messages.
+This will initiate Traefik in the foreground, allowing you to view its log messages.

-As a first test execute
+For an initial test, execute:

     > curl http://teleport-host-behind-my-router.duckdns.org

-You should receive a `Moved Permanently` as we have configured Traefik to redirect all HTTP traffic to HTTPS.
+You should receive a `Moved Permanently` message as we've configured Traefik to redirect all HTTP traffic to HTTPS.

-Next try the HTTPS protocol:
+Now, test the HTTPS protocol:

     > curl https://teleport-host-behind-my-router.duckdns.org